-One of the more subtle projects that Java allows one to build is apps.
-Google built Android to be built on top of the Java ecosystem, allowing all features of the Android OS to be worked with while building an app.
-One of the best apps to get started with the Android ecosystem is probably a quiz app for distributing questions to friends and family for solving!
-There’s a lot of scope in this project.
+One of the more subtle projects to practice that Java allows one to build is apps.
+Google built Android to be built on top of the Java ecosystem, allowing all features of the Android OS for building an app.
+One of the best apps to get started is probably a quiz app for distributing questions to friends!

 10) Email-Client Software

 Email has been one of the most important applications of the World Wide Web since its inception.
 It’s extremely relevant even in today’s world, as most formal conversations take place online via email.

 Designing software that allows one to deal with emails not only helps add a decent project to your resume but also allows you to explore some unexplored parts of Java.
 Designing a proper body with headers and then sending it via a proper channel (SMTP or POP3, depending on the media being sent) is a pretty decent task.

 While the main task is to primarily send an email to a destination of the user’s choice, the project can be extended much beyond that.
 One can add the feature of the creation and storage of drafts for sending them later.
 And of course, the project becomes a bit more challenging if you need to deal with multimedia as part of the email body as well.

 11) Student Management System

 This might be something that most people already have seen in their daily lives.
 You see your teacher recording your attendance on a sheet, putting in feedback, uploading assignments, etc. Combine everything, and everything should be part of one sweet project to add to your portfolio!